DevEsraaMahmoud/nina-assessment/README.md

 ### 5. Configure database

-Edit `.env` file and set your database credentials:
+The project uses SQLite by default (no configuration needed).
+For MySQL, edit `.env` file and set your database credentials:

 ```env
 DB_CONNECTION=mysql